 Check out the original Storage Swiss article here.

-We are excited to announce that we have started to make the Syncplicity Connector for SharePoint available to qualified Syncplicity Enterprise Edition customers.
+We are excited to announce that we have started to make the Syncplicity by Axway Connector for SharePoint available to qualified Syncplicity by Axway Enterprise Edition customers.
 As part of an early availability program we will work with interested customers to get them deployed, prior to wide-scale availability.
 Since this was one of the most requested capabilities we are happy to deliver it to our users.
 The fact that it is part of a broader “No Silos” vision makes it truly strategic for our customers.

 Neither IT nor users want app proliferation, disjointed experiences, or bad UXs across their enterprise content.
 “No Silos” is our vision of delivering a Gold Standard mobile UX for all enterprise content with ONE app.
 This is the Power of One.

 All enterprise content includes data and documents on user devices and end points, content stores like SharePoint, Home Directories, File Shares, Documentum, and other ECM apps.

 We have described our vision of integrating with external content stores and design principles that we apply in order to deliver on our vision here.
 We have also provided details of integration with Documentum earlier this year here.